o3de/o3de.org/content/docs/welcome-guide/key-concepts.md

 Asset Bundler makes shipping the specific assets that are used for the release of your game more reliable and repeatable.
 Reliability is based on an underlying dependency system.
 If you make changes to your project and add, remove, or update assets, Asset Bundler uses the dependencies to automatically determine which assets to include.
 Repeatability is based on underlying configuration files that provide consistency each time you run Asset Bundler.

-## Scripting for O3DE
+## Scripting gameplay

 O3DE includes two scripting technologies for creating logic and behaviors: *Script Canvas* and *Lua*.

-**Script Canvas** is a general purpose, visual scripting environment.
+- **Script Canvas** is a general purpose, visual scripting environment.
 In the **Script Canvas Editor**, you lay out and connect graphical nodes that provide a visual representation of the logic flow.
 Script Canvas offers an approachable and easy-to-read environment to author behaviors using the same framework as Lua and C++.
 You can use Script Canvas to create scripts without needing to know how to code.

-To enable Script Canvas for O3DE, you must enable the **Script Canvas Gem**.

-Lua is a powerful, fast, lightweight, embeddable scripting language.
+- **Lua** is a powerful, fast, lightweight, embeddable scripting language.
 Lua facilitates quick iteration in your project because you can run your changes immediately without needing to recompile your source code.

-O3DE's functionality is exposed to Script Canvas and Lua by the behavior context.
-The behavior context reflects runtime code and makes it accessible to scripts by providing bindings to C++ classes, methods, properties, constants, and enums.
-The behavior context also provides bindings for O3DE's EBus so you can dispatch and handle events through Script Canvas and Lua.

-Functionality for both Script Canvas and Lua is added to entities through components.
-You can have multiple script components and mix and match between Lua and Script Canvas within your entities.
-This approach enables you to create small, manageable modules of logic and behavior that can be reused throughout your projects.
+Learn more about Script Canvas and Lua in [Scripting Gameplay in O3DE](/docs/user-guide/scripting/) .

 ## Available Release Runtimes